ajsherrell/Sunset/README.md

 # Sunset

 - An app that uses property animation to create a sunset over the water.
+Touch once to start sunset, touch again to start sunrise.

 ### Components